-Amy Stewart, RN, DNS-CT, QCP-MT, RAC-MT is a curriculum development specialist for AADNS.
-Before that she was a legal nurse consultant for the law firm Hall, Prangle, Schoonveld (HPS), in Chicago.
+Amy Stewart, RN, DNS-MT, QCP-MT, RAC-MT is a curriculum development specialist for AADNS.
+Formerly, she was a legal nurse consultant for the law firm Hall, Prangle, Schoonveld (HPS), in Chicago.
 She has 20 years of experience in the post-acute healthcare industry, with expertise in the areas of the Resident Assessment Instrument (RAI), clinical reimbursement, quality, and regulatory change.
 Prior to joining HPS, Amy was the division director of reimbursement for 18 skilled nursing facilities in the Chicagoland area, part of a larger hospital system that participated in CMS innovative payment models.
 Previous roles include director of nursing, pharmacy quality consultant, wound care consultant, and MDS coordinator.
-Amy is a Master Teacher for AADNS’s sister organization, AANAC, and was a presenter at AANAC’s 2014 and 2016 national conferences.
+Amy is a master teacher for the AADNS curriculum as well as AANAC curriculum, and was a presenter at the 2014, 2016, and 2017 AANAC national conferences.

 Linda Winston, RN, MSN, BS, RAC-CT, DNS-MT, QCP-MT has been a nurse for over 30 years.
 Linda has a diverse background in the long-term care setting, including staff nurse, supervising nurse, nurse educator, nursing administrator, and, for 16 years, director of nursing.

 Her areas of expertise are current survey and certification process; quality assurance and performance improvement; resident assessment; clinical approaches, including the improvement and prevention of skin alterations and prevention of falls and root cause analysis; and implementation of systems.